 Honesty and Integrity: West Valley Appraisal Services

-Appraising is, by and large, a long term career.
+Typically, appraising a long term career.
 Requirements to become a licensed appraiser have increased more than ever in the past.
-That's why it goes without question in this day and age that real estate appraisal can unquestionably be considered a profession as opposed to a trade.
-In our field, as with any profession, we have a strict ethical code.
+So it goes without question in this day and age that real estate appraisal can definitely be called a profession as opposed to a trade.
+In our field, as with any profession, we are bound by an ethical code.

-We have many responsibilities as appraisers but our primary duty is to our clients.
-Most of the time, in residential practice, the appraiser's client is the lender ordering the appraisal.
-Appraisers are privy to a lot of information, and like an attorney can only discuss many matters with their client.
-As a homeowner, if you desire to obtain a copy of the appraisal document, you normally have to get it from your lender.
-Other responsibilities also include, numerical accuracy depending on the assignment parameters, acquiring and keeping a particular level of competency and education, and of course, the appraiser must behave in a professional manner.
-Maintaining high ethics is is what we do everyday at West Valley Appraisal Services.
+We have a lot of responsibilities as appraisers but first and foremost we answer to our clients.
+Normally, for a normal residential appraisal, the appraiser's client is the lender ordering the appraisal.
+Appraisers have certain duties of privacy to their clients, and as a homeowner, if you would like to obtain a copy of the appraisal document, you should request it through your lender.
+Other obligations also include, accurate sums appropriate to the scope of the report, acquiring and maintaining an adequate level of competency and education, and the appraiser must conduct him or herself as a professional.
+Maintaining high ethics and client confidentiality is just normal course of business for us at West Valley Appraisal Services.

 West Valley Appraisal Services provides honest and ethical appraisals for Maricopa County

-West Valley Appraisal Services has an established track record for completing appraisals with the highest of ethics.
-Contact us today to learn more.
+West Valley Appraisal Services has worked hard for its reputation for completing appraisals with the highest of ethics.
+To learn more Contact us

-Appraisers can frequently have fiduciary responsibilities to third parties, including homeowners, both buyers and sellers, or others.
-Those third parties normally are defined in the appraisal assignment itself.
-An appraiser's fiduciary roll is restricted to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the order.
+Appraisers can also have fiduciary obligations to third parties, including homeowners, both sellers and buyers, or others.
+Normally the third parties are specifically defined in the appraisal report.
+An appraiser's fiduciary roll is limited to those third parties who the appraiser is aware of, based on the scope of work or other things in the framework of the order.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can rest easy knowing we are working hard to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be at ease knowing we are going above and beyond to objectively determine the home or property value.